 The mystic island: the sanctuaries of Mallorca

-Mallorca is an island with a powerful cultural legacy.
-Its appeal goes beyond the blue waters of the Mediterranean, the warm sun, nature, the bustle of popular festivities or the exuberance of its fairs and markets.
-In Mallorca there are also remote places, full of peace and mysticism.
+Mallorca is an island with a big cultural legacy.
+Its appeal goes beyond the blue waters of the Mediterranean Sea, the warm sun, its Nature, the bustle of popular festivities or the exuberance of its fairs and markets.
+There are also remote places, full of peace and mysticism.
 Sanctuaries, hermitages, castles ... buildings with centuries of antiquity where anyone can escape the daily stress.
-In this article we will review five Majorcan sanctuaries, all located in elevated places.
-All these sites have hosting service.
+In this article, we will review five Majorcan sanctuaries, all located in high places.
+All of them have a hosting service.